IESE MBA Admissions & COVID-19

 The first year of the program provides a solid business foundation with a focus on essentials such as economics, finance, operations, IT, global strategy and leading people in organizations.
 These areas are explored within a coherent, integrated framework.

-During the second year of the program, students select from more than 70 electives covering diverse business areas.
-During the second year, they also carry out the Corporate Internship in the summer and have the opportunity to participate in the International Exchange Program and Overseas Modules in New York City (USA), Sao Paulo (Brazil), Shanghai (China) or Nairobi (Kenya).
+During the second year of the program, students select from more than 130 electives covering diverse business areas.
+During the second year, they also carry out the Corporate Internship in the summer and have the opportunity to participate in the International Exchange Program and International Modules in New York City (USA), Sao Paulo (Brazil), Shanghai (China), Nairobi (Kenya) or Dubai.

 The case-based method is a highly practical way to sharpen analytical and decision making abilities, while gaining key business knowledge.
 The approach employs examples of real business scenarios set in a wide range of geographic locations.
 Students discuss cases in multicultural teams, reflecting today’s global business environment.
 Conclusions are later discussed in a larger classroom setting, guided by an IESE professor.
 The case-based method is highly interactive and requires the ability to make effective contributions to all discussions.